Capital punishment in Tennessee: Early history

 In Tennessee, hanging was a legal method of execution until 1913, when executions were suspended for two years.
 In 1915, the electric chair was introduced and used for 45 years.

 In 1916, Mary the circus elephant was executed in Tennessee for killing one of her trainers.
 The first attempt of execution was botched and unsuccessful because the rope meant to hang her broke.
 The second attempt was successful.

 The more common nickname for the electric chair was "Old Sparky" though on occasions the name "Old Smokey" was used instead.
 Circa 1989 a new electric chair was developed, using wood from the old electric chair, which in turn came from former hanging gallows.
 The new chair had holes to allow for drainage of any liquids generated by a prisoner.

-Between 1960 and 2000, the death penalty however was not applied in Tennessee.
-The death penalty was reinstated there in 1975, but executions did not resume until 2000, with the lethal injection that had become a legal method of execution at the end of this period.
-However, those sentenced to death before January 1, 1999 can request to be executed in the electric chair.
+Between 1960 and 2000, no executions took place in Tennessee.
+The death penalty was reinstated there in 1977, but executions did not resume until 2000, with the lethal injection that had become a legal method of execution at the end of this period.
+However, those sentenced to death before January 1, 1999, can request to be executed in the electric chair.
 Faced with difficulties in acquiring the drugs needed for lethal injections, Tennessee law was amended in 2014 to reinstate electrocution as a backup method, if there were to be any problems with the acquisition of drugs needed for lethal injections or in the extreme case that lethal injection becomes impractical or can no longer be performed.

+Tennessee banned the death penalty for juvenile offenders in 1982, albeit only one execution such had taken place in the last 40 years, that of Fred Jackson in 1947.
+The state legislature also banned the death penalty for the intellectually disabled in 1990.